 Closed Sales 56 47 +9

-Pinecrest home prices showed the strongest appreciation in this report.
-The median sold price rose 19.8% to $2.75M, and $/SF surged 20.3% to $843, confirming real value growth, not just larger homes trading.
-Volume increased 19.1% to 56 closings.
-Marketing times of 80 days are typical for this price tier, where well-capitalized buyers take their time.
-The 155 active Pinecrest homes for sale at a median ask of $5.39M represent one of the best selection windows for luxury single-family buyers in recent years.
-There are 25 homes under contract, keeping absorption healthy.
+Pinecrest posted the largest price gains of any market in this report.
+The median sold price rose 19.8% to $2.75M and $/SF moved up 20.3% to $843, which together confirm real value growth rather than a larger-home mix.
+Closings increased 19.1% to 56.
+The 80-day median marketing time is typical for this price tier, where well-capitalized buyers move at their own pace.
+The 155 active Pinecrest homes for sale at a $5.39M median ask give luxury single-family buyers one of the deeper selection windows of recent years, and 25 homes under contract are keeping absorption healthy.

 Explore the full Pinecrest guide